 Monocrystalline Solar Panels

-These panels are made with monocrystalline solar cells and are the oldest kinds of solar panels.
+These panels are made with monocrystalline solar cells and are the oldest solar panels.
 The cells used here are made of pure silicon and appear black because of the interaction between sunlight and silicon.

 Polycrystalline Solar Panels